Splode/fname/README.md

 # fname

-Command-line utility that generates random, human-friendly name, like `determined-pancake` or `silly-zebra`. `fname` is like a grammatically correct diceware generator for unique names or identifiers.
+Command-line utility that generates random, human-friendly names, like `determined-pancake` or `silly-zebra`.
+Think of `fname` like a grammatically aware diceware generator for unique names or identifiers.

-`fname` isn't meant to provide a secure, unique identifier, but with over 3.4 million possible combinations, it's good enough for most non-critical use cases.
+`fname` isn't meant to provide a secure, globally unique identifier, but with over 3.4 million possible combinations, it's good enough for most non-critical use cases.

 ## Installation